AdaCore/spark2014/lrm/source/packages.rst

 *external variable* if it is Volatile or is declared with an Ada Address, Import, or Export specification (either using an aspect or a pragma).

-An external variable is an external volatile state if it is specified with volatile True otherwise it is an external non-volatile state.
+An external variable is external volatile state if it is specified with volatile True otherwise it is external non-volatile state.

 If it is a volatile variable it has to be specified as an input only or an output only external state.
 The Boolean Input_Only and Output_Only are used for